 While some are easy to install, this saves your time and lets you start using them real quick.
 On the other hand, some require more time to configure.
 So, make sure you consider this factor.

 Comprehensive or not

 Some are a bit complicated and harder to understand than others.
 If you have prior experience with frameworks, you may choose the complex one, but beginners should go with simple ones.

 Characteristics and options

-The complex frameworks usually come with more options than the straightforward ones.
+Complex frameworks usually come with more options than straightforward ones.
 They also offer more configuration options, interface options, and widgets that you can leverage.

 Integration capabilities are something you should look for in all technical resources and tools.
 When you choose your framework, make sure it can integrate with other systems.